-Many organizations have successfully deployed the Sonatype Nexus Professional (Nexus Pro) repository manager.
+Many organizations have successfully deployed Nexus Repository Manager.
 While the system design and architecture might seem difficult at first, it’s quite straightforward so long as you follow a few basic guidelines.

-Once you’ve decided where to locate repositories, the next step is to determine how to configure your proxies.
-This is influenced by the network infrastructure and Internet connectivity, as well as the degree of control you need to exercise over component usage.
+It’s critical to determine where you want your repositories to be located.
+This decision is heavily influenced by your deployment model — star or federated — explained later.
+Configuration and placement is also determined by the network infrastructure and internet connectivity, as well as the degree of control you need to exercise over component usage.

 The underlying data networking infrastructure will impact the proxy configuration.
-You need to be sure that it can handle the expected data traffic both between repositories and between repositories and users.
+You need to be sure that it can handle the expected data traffic between repositories, and between repositories and users.

 If you have a star networking topology that requires all data traffic to go through a central location, then you probably will want to create a proxy repository in the central location.
 Remote offices will not proxy directly with each other, but rather through the intermediate proxy.

 On the other hand, if you have fast network connections between all your offices, then you can set up direct proxies between locations as needed without worrying about the underlying infrastructure.